 Viewing KPIs from a top-down level won’t give you the information to change and improve individual aspects of your team.
 Delve into your individual team reports to analyse, for example, if the difference in the time taken to process Incidents across your 1st and 2nd line teams could be shortened by automation.
 Consistently check to see if the priority of Incidents reflected the difficulty of solving them.
 This granular approach can often be lost in larger teams but should always be a key aspect of your analysis.

 Look at different time lines

-Varying your KPI deadlines across contrasting time-frames will allow you to analyse both long-term and short-term trends so no worrying incidents are lost in the data.
+Varying your incident management KPI deadlines across contrasting time-frames will allow you to analyse both long-term and short-term trends so no worrying incidents are lost in the data.
 ‘Zooming in’ to check things across combined timeframes will allow you to present snapshots you can learn from, particularly any outliers in your data.
 Utilising this approach will also allow you to become more proactive, for example you can prepare for anticipated dips or increase in tickets noted from previous data.

 Consider the end user